Breastfeeding support in northern Colorado

 We encourage you to meet with a lactation counselor to prepare you for breastfeeding success after returning to work.
 During this visit, the lactation counselor will:

-MCR has a Level IIa Special Care Unit which means that most premature infants born as young as 34 weeks gestation can be cared for at MCR.
-If your baby is a patient in the SCN, a lactation counselor will meet with you to answer your questions, ensure that pumping gets started and provide information on realistic expectations for breastfeeding.
+MCR has a Level II Special Care Nursery that mean infants as young as 34 weeks gestation can be cared for.
+If your baby is a patient in the SCN, a lactation consultant will meet with you to answer your questions, ensure that pumping gets started and provide information on realistic expectations for breastfeeding.

 Donor human milk